Tuesday, April 26, 2016

 Stop & Chat: April 22 - Daegu Day 1

 Friday was a travel day.
-I spent the morning playing some WoW with my Dad and brother, while Michael slept and then played some video games of his own.
-I had packed everything the night before, so it was just a matter of reaching that time when Michael said we had to leave.
+I spent the morning playing some WoW with my Dad and brother, while M slept and then played some video games of his own.
+I had packed everything the night before, so it was just a matter of reaching that time when M said we had to leave.
 He was in charge of all travel accommodations.

 We left the house and drove to Yongsan, where we parked the car and walked with all of our bags to Yongsan station.
 From there, we took the subway to Seoul station and bought some KTX/bullet train tickets.